 The focus of high quality e-assessment is, rightly, usually on improving the quality of assessment and learning from the student perspective.
-However, as early as 1981, Glaser recognised the importance of synthesising information from students' assessment performance in order to form an accurate picture of their misconceptions, whilst Erwin (1995) recognised that information gathered from assessment has a useful role to play in guiding broader decisions about teaching and the curriculum.
+However Glaser (1981) recognised the importance of synthesising information from students' assessment performance in order to form an accurate picture of their misconceptions, whilst Erwin (1995) recognised that information gathered from assessment has a useful role to play in guiding broader decisions about teaching and the curriculum.

 Online e-assessment systems can easily gather every response that is entered by every user, along with information about, for example, when a particular response was given, which variant of the question had been received and what feedback had been given previously.
-Good e-assessment systems make this information available to users (e.g. MasteringPhysics1, Moodle Gradebook2).
-Analysing the collected data presents more of a challenge, but such analysis can provide rich evidence about:
+Many e-assessment systems make this information available to users (e.g. MasteringPhysics1, Moodle Gradebook2).
+Analysing the data that have been collected presents more of a challenge, but such analysis can provide rich evidence about: